 The P.A.
 Committee adheres strictly to the following rules and procedure in the preliminary appreciation of the ballots:

-1) The Chairman, Assistor and Recorder are voting members.
+a.
+The Chairperson, Assistant and Recorder are voting members.

-5) If the members do not agree, the vote/ballot is referred to the Tribunal.
+e.
+If the members do not agree, the vote/ballot is referred to the PA Supervisor.

 The Tribunal validates the physical count of votes of the parties, validates the rulings of the P.A.
 Committee and rules on the contested ballots referred by the latter.
 When required by the number of ballots to be appreciated, the Tribunal organizes itself into three (3) divisions for the purpose of appreciating, and ruling on the claims and objections to the ballots.
 Assignment of contested areas is done through raffle.